 I’m not sure why I seem to be the only one doing this, but below is the how;

-I started getting the below error when launching Casper Admin & Remote on my main mac.
+I started getting the above error when launching Casper Admin & Remote on my main mac.

 This post advises why you may need to update the Adobe Unit Types.osax file & how to do so using Casper.